qwtel/base64-encoding/README.md

 TBD

-Currently only the encoder provides a signification performance improvement over the pure JS implementation.
+Currently only the encoder provides a significant performance improvement over the pure JS implementation.

 ## Distribution